HBsite

 The Villa Medici and Berlioz in pictures

-Unless otherwise specified, all the modern photos reproduced on this page were taken by Michel Austin in May 2007; other pictures have been scanned from engravings, postcards and other publications in our own collection. © Monir Tayeb and Michel Austin.
+Unless otherwise specified, all the modern photos reproduced on this page were taken by Michel Austin in May 2007; other pictures have been scanned from engravings, postcards and other publications in our collection. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 1. Portraits of Berlioz in Rome